izadoesdev/Protoqueue/docs/API.md

-# ProtoQueue API Documentation
+# Protoqueue API Documentation

 ## Overview

-ProtoQueue is a robust queuing system built on NATS JetStream and Protocol Buffers.
+Protoqueue is a robust queuing system built on NATS JetStream and Protocol Buffers.
 It provides a simple and powerful API for task queuing and processing with features like retries, dead letter queues, and priority-based processing.

 ## Core Concepts

 ### Tasks

-A task is the basic unit of work in ProtoQueue.
+A task is the basic unit of work in Protoqueue.
 Each task consists of:

 - **id**: A unique identifier (UUID) for the task
 - **data**: The actual payload of the task (any JSON-serializable object)